DeMonA1/MyBlog__Django/README.md

     TriagramExtension()

 ### :dart: Settings
+> [!IMPORTANT]
-To send share-letter not using email, use
+> To send share-letter not using email, use
-- EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend' into settings.
+> - EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend' into settings.

 You have to create <ins>.env</ins> file with:
 - EMAIL_HOST_USER=<example@gmail.com>